Immoral Tales (film): Production

 By 1972, Walerian Borowczyk was known predominantly for his various short films which were made to support feature-length releases.
 Borowczyk's feature films had made very little income from their theatrical releases while short films were not in demand as much as supporting features in cinemas.
 At this time, Borowczyk met with producer Anatole Dauman, who suggested that because France's film censors had relaxed the laws concerning censorship, Borowczyk should make an erotic feature to gain an audience.

 The film's stories are taken from various sources, including surrealist writers and poets.
 The first story in the film is taken from surrealist writer André Pieyre de Mandiargues.
 The title of the second story is taken from an anonymous sacrilegious novel from the 18th century.
 The third story is a re-telling of the case of Elizabeth Báthory from the study of surrealist poet Valentine Penrose.

 A fifth story in the Immoral Tales was originally planned, but was taken out of the film and developed into the feature film La Bête (1975).
 Arrow Films released a version of the movie on physical media with the story added as the third tale.

 30 gallons of real blood (from pigs) were used for the Countess Bathory's bath.

 Release

 Immoral Tales was screened in Britain in September 1973 as an incomplete work.
 This version included the short film A Private Collection, The Tide and The Beast of Gévaudan.

-Immoral Tales was released in French theaters in 1974.
+Immoral Tales was released in French theaters on August 28, 1974.
 The French film magazine Le Film français stated in 1974, 128 films that were classified as "erotic" were screened in Paris.
 This accounted for 16% of the total French box office.
 Immoral Tales sold 359,748 tickets, making it the second most popular release of these films, the most popular being Emmanuelle.

 It was shown at the 17th Regus London Film Festival held in November and December 1973.
 The film won the London Festival Choice award at the festival.

 Immoral Tales was shown at the 12th Kinoteka Polish Film Festival in London in May 2014.